isomerpages/govtech-gobusiness-main/_covid-faqs/4a-returning-workplace.md

         Employers must demonstrate the business or operational reasons why the workers working at the workplace are unable to work-from-home despite review and redesign of work processes.
 Our inspectors will assess the efforts put in by companies to implement work-from-home arrangements based on the practicality of whether the workers can work-from-home given the nature of the job.
     - title: Will I be penalised if I am unable to fully implement shift or split team arrangements or avoid cross-deployment in the workplace due to the nature of my business?
       content:  |
-        If shift or split team arrangements cannot be implemented or cross-deployment cannot be avoided due to the nature of the jobs, additional safeguards must be taken to minimise the risk of cross infection (eg: systemic arrangements are in place to ensure no direct contact with the cross-deployed personnel).
+        If shift or split team arrangements cannot be implemented or cross-deployment cannot be avoided due to the nature of the jobs, additional safeguards must be taken to minimise the risk of cross infection (eg. systemic arrangements are in place to ensure no direct contact with the cross-deployed personnel).

         Other Safe Management Measures should still be adhered to in order to ensure a safe working environment and minimise outbreaks.
 For more information, please refer here.
     - title: Are companies required to stagger start times and implement flexible workplace hours for employees at the workplace?